 Why monitor SSH sessions?

 SSH is a secure way to remotely access critical endpoints and servers.
 However, unauthorized users can still gain access through vulnerabilities or stolen credentials.
-By monitoring SSH sessions, your security officers can detect suspicious user activity, such as attempts to access unauthorized files or run malicious commands.
+By monitoring SSH sessions, you can detect suspicious user activity, such as attempts to access unauthorized files or run malicious commands.

 Enhance visibility